The Biggest Challenges Facing Cybersecurity in 2022

 Social Media Privacy

 In October 2021, Frances Haugen, an ex-employee of Facebook, shared information about the inside working of the company with the US TV program 60 Minutes.
-These revelations were immediately followed up by a major outage of Facebook, Instagram, and WhatsApp services.
+A major outage of Facebook, Instagram, and WhatsApp services immediately followed up these revelations.

 In the immediate aftermath of the outage, people started to show more scrutiny to Facebook’s data harvesting and usage.
 Major publications even suggested that this could be the end of Facebook.
 With people putting so much attention on how social media sites gather and use our data, it seems almost inevitable that a large-scale change to online privacy rules will come into effect soon.